 – Emma Newton (Director)

-The other Directors Daniel May and Philip Hughes are also available.
+We have two other Directors; Daniel May and Philip Hughes who are also available.

 We release your pets history to other vets upon request.
-All case records, xrays and lab reports are the property of and are retained by the Practice.
+All case records, x-rays and laboratory reports are the property of, and are retained by, the Practice.
 The General Data Protection Regulations 2018 gives anyone the right to be informed about any personal data relating to themselves upon request.

-Did you know 1 in 3 pets may require unexpected veterinary treatment each year? * Whilst advances in veterinary medicine mean we can do more for your pet, treatment costs can soon mount up.
-We recommend Petplan insurance to all our clients to help cover unexpected vets bills.
+Whilst advances in veterinary medicine mean we can do more for your pet, treatment costs can soon mount up.
+We recommend all clients obtain pet insurance to help cover unexpected vets bills.